paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 <a id="section-12591"></a>
 ## § 12591.
 Consideration of applications
-**(a) Corporation consideration of certain criteria** The Corporation shall apply the criteria described in subsections (c) and (d) of this section in determining whether—
+**(a) Corporation consideration of certain criteria** The Corporation shall apply the criteria described in subsections (c) and (d) in determining whether—

 (1) to approve an application submitted under [section 12582 of this title](./chapter-129-national-and-community-service.md#section-12582) and provide assistance under [section 12571 of this title](./chapter-129-national-and-community-service.md#section-12571) to the applicant; and

-(2) to approve service positions described in the application as national service positions that include the national service educational award described in division D of this subchapter and provide such approved national service positions to the applicant.
+(2) to approve service positions described in the application as national service positions that include the national service educational award described in division D and provide such approved national service positions to the applicant.

 **(b) Application to subgrants**

-(1) **In general** — A State or other entity that uses assistance provided under [section 12571(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12571/a&num=0&edition=prelim) to support national service programs selected on a competitive basis to receive a share of the assistance shall use the criteria described in subsections (c) and (d) of this section when considering an application submitted by a national service program to receive a portion of such assistance or an approved national service position.
+(1) **In general** — A State or other entity that uses assistance provided under [section 12571(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12571/a&num=0&edition=prelim) to support national service programs selected on a competitive basis to receive a share of the assistance shall use the criteria described in subsections (c) and (d) when considering an application submitted by a national service program to receive a portion of such assistance or an approved national service position.

 (2) **Contents** — The application of the State or other entity under [section 12582 of this title](./chapter-129-national-and-community-service.md#section-12582) shall contain—